-This proposed Mining Sites-Industry Standard is intended to apply to base metal mines from facilities identified as part of the North American Industry Classification System maintained for Canada by Statistics Canada (NAICS) code 212232 (nickel-copper mines) and 212233 (copperzinc mines).
+The Mining Sites-Industry Standard applies to base metal mines from facilities identified as part of the North American Industry Classification System maintained for Canada by Statistics Canada (NAICS) code 212232 (nickel-copper mines) and 212233 (copper-zinc mines).
 A total of 37 Ontario facilities reported to the National Pollutant Release Inventory (NPRI) in 2012 under NAICS code 2122 (Metal Ore Mining); seventeen are nickel-copper mines (NAICS code 212232) and one is a copper-zinc mine (NAICS code 212233).
+In 2017, there were approximately fourteen nickel-copper mines and one copper-zinc mine located in Northern Ontario, mostly in the Sudbury and Timmins areas.